christopherkindl/twitter-data-pipeline-using-airflow-and-apache-spark/README.md

 &emsp;

-## 0. Setting up the cloud environment in AWS
+## 0. Setup the cloud environment in AWS

 AWS provides [Amazon Managed Workflows for Apache Airflow (MWAA)](https://aws.amazon.com/de/blogs/aws/introducing-amazon-managed-workflows-for-apache-airflow-mwaa/) that makes it very easy to run Apache Airflow on AWS.